wso2/docs-open-banking/en/docs/about/open-banking-concepts.md

 ------------------------------------------------------------------------
 ###Client registration
-Client Registration is the process of ensuring that a client is trusted before consuming the banking APIs.
+Client registration is the process of ensuring that a client is trusted before consuming the banking APIs.
 This is achieved by registering the client with a bank.
 The clients go through an in-depth verification during this process to make sure that the financial data and the applications are secured.
 This can be a manual or an automated process.
 Regional terms may differ as follows: